VisualComposer/elementBoilerplate/README.md

 Element is the independent part of the system which represents html based block with ability to output media and dynamic content.

 ## How does it work?
 The editor works with elements as React components.
-Thess components must be built with webpack and enqueued by API.
+These components must be built with webpack and enqueued by API.
 Every element has preview, thumbnail, category and React-based component.

 ### Element containment